xiangzhang1015/Adversarial-Variational-Semi-supervised-Learning/README.md

 Yelp: https://www.yelp.com/dataset

-More details will be added.
+The dataset is huge, using small subset for debugging is strongly recommended.
 There are very detail comments in the code in order to help understanding.
-Please let me know if you have any problems: www.xiangzhang.info, 1015xzhang@gmail.com
+Please let me know if you have any problem or have interesting ideas:  www.xiangzhang.info, 1015xzhang@gmail.com (Xiang Zhang)